sage-code/maj/alphabet.md

 **combinations**

-* a single letter is never duplicated in Maj,
+* a single letter is never duplicated like "cc" in Maj,
-* combinations that can not be pronounced are not used
+* combinations that can not be pronounced are not used in words,

 **Examples**